 I purchases a rather large and heavy spool of 500ft wire, dark green (solid conductor, copper) so I could blend into nature and the hillside.
 It only does the trick in the winter, summers when dry it really sticks out as I found out within a year.
 The link above is to amazon, they seem to have the best deal, beat my local home depot by $15.

 The leftover wire was used for radials with some additional wire I purchased from the now-defunct Weirdstuff store.
 What a shame, I sure miss that place!
+I have since replaced this with a larger and somewhat better (also more expensive) DX Engineering version to accommodate more radials.

 The post was a standard 2" pipe with 2 60lbs bags of fence post mix.
 I opted not to use the method described by John, K6MM not because it is bad but we have much higher wind speeds here there where he is not to mention I am on a hillside and the antenna is on a slope.